-Under its terms of reference, the ARC’s scope of duties and responsibilities is as follows:
+Under its terms of reference, the ARC’s scope of duties and responsibilities includes:

-- reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Ascendas Reit Group and any announcements relating to the Ascendas Reit Group’s financial performance;
+(a) reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of Ascendas Reit Group and any announcements relating to the Ascendas Reit Group’s financial performance;

-- reviewing and reporting to the Board at least annually the adequacy and effectiveness of the internal controls (including material financial, operational, compliance and IT controls) and risk management system;
+(b) reviewing and reporting to the Board at least annually the adequacy and effectiveness of the Manager’s internal controls (including financial, operational, compliance and IT controls) and risk management systems;

-- reviewing the adequacy, effectiveness, independence, scope and results of the external audit and the independence and objectivity of the external auditors;
+(c) reviewing the scope and results of the external audit and the independence and objectivity of the external auditors;

-- making recommendations to the Board on the proposals to Unitholders on the appointment, re-appointment and removal of the external auditors, and approving the remuneration of the external auditors;
+(e) making recommendations to the Board on the proposals to Unitholders on the appointment, re-appointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors;

-- reviewing and approving processes to regulate an Interested Person (as defined in Chapter 9 of the Listing Manual) and/or Interested Party (as defined in the Property Funds Appendix) (each, an Interested Person) and Ascendas Reit and/or its subsidiaries (Interested Person Transactions), to ensure compliance with the applicable regulations.
-The regulations include the requirement that Interested Person Transactions are on normal commercial terms and are not prejudicial to the interests of Ascendas Reit and its minority Unitholders.
-In respect of any asset or property management agreement which is an Interested Person Transaction, the ARC also carries out reviews at appropriate intervals to satisfy itself that the Manager has reviewed the asset or property manager’s compliance with the terms of the respective asset or property management agreement and has taken remedial actions where necessary; and
+(f) reviewing and approving processes to regulate transactions between an interested person (as defined in Chapter 9 of the Listing Manual) and/or interested party (as defined in the Property Funds Appendix) (each, an Interested Person) and Ascendas Reit and/or its subsidiaries (Interested Person Transactions), to ensure compliance with the applicable regulations.
+The regulations include the requirements that Interested Person Transactions are on normal commercial terms and are not prejudicial to the interests of Ascendas Reit and its minority Unitholders.
+In respect of any property management agreement which is an Interested Person Transaction, the ARC also carries out reviews at appropriate intervals to satisfy itself that the Manager has reviewed the property manager’s compliance with the terms of the property management agreement and has taken remedial actions where necessary; and

-- reviewing the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated and appropriately followed up on.
+(g) reviewing the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be raised, and independently investigated, for appropriate follow up action to be taken.

-The ARC undertook a review of the independence of the external auditors and the non-audit services provided by the auditors, taking into consideration, among other factors, Ascendas Reit’s relationships with the external auditors in FY2019, as well as the processes and safeguards adopted by the Manager and the external auditors relating to audit independence.
-Based on the review, the ARC is satisfied that the external auditors are independent and that the provision of non-audit services would not affect the independence of the external auditors.
+The ARC undertook a review of the independence of the external auditors and the non-audit services provided by the auditors, taking into consideration, among other factors, Ascendas Reit’s relationships with the external auditors in FY2021, as well as the processes and safeguards adopted by the Manager and the external auditors relating to audit independence.
+Based on the review, the ARC is satisfied that the external auditors are independent.
 The external auditors have also provided confirmation of their independence to the ARC.
-The total audit and non-audit fees paid and payable to external auditors for FY2019 amounted to S$772,850, comprising audit fees of S$735,050 and non-audit fees (in relation to tax advisory services and sustainability reporting services) amounted to S$129,000.
+The amount of fees paid or payable to the external auditors for FY2021 amounted to S$1,229,000, of which audit fees amounted to S$1,100,000 and non-audit fees (in relation to tax advisory services and sustainability reporting services) amounted to S$129,000.

-The ARC also meets with the external auditors, and with the internal auditors, in each case without the presence of Management, at least once a year.
-In FY2019, the ARC met with the external auditors and internal auditors once, separately and without Management’s presence, to discuss the reasonableness of the financial reporting process, the internal controls and risk management systems and the significant comments and recommendations by the auditors.
+The ARC also meets with the external auditors and with the internal auditors, without the presence of Management, at least once a year.
+In FY2021, the ARC met with the external auditors and internal auditors once, and without Management’s presence, to discuss the reasonableness of the financial reporting process, the internal controls and risk management systems, and the significant comments and recommendations by the auditors.

-Where relevant, the ARC makes reference to best practices and guidance for audit committees in Singapore including practice directions issued from time to time in relation to the Financial Reporting Surveillance Programme administered by the Accounting and Corporate Regulatory Authority of Singapore.
+Where relevant, the ARC makes reference to the best practices and guidance for audit committees in Singapore including practice directions issued from time to time in relation to the Financial Reporting Surveillance Programme administered by the Accounting and Corporate Regulatory Authority of Singapore (ACRA).

 Key Audit Matter

-In its review of the financial statements of the Ascendas Reit Group for FY2019, the ARC had discussed with Management the accounting principles that were applied and their judgement of items that could affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
-The ARC reviewed, among other matters, the key audit matter set out below, as reported by the external auditors for FY2019.
+In the review of the financial statements of Ascendas Reit Group for FY2021, the ARC has discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
+The ARC reviewed, amongst other matters, the following key audit matters as reported by the external auditors for FY2021.

 The Manager confirms, on behalf of Ascendas Reit, that Ascendas Reit complies with Rules 712 and 715 of the Listing Manual.